Ashbrook High School (North Carolina)

 Ashbrook High School is a public high school in the Gaston County Schools public school district located in Gastonia, North Carolina.

+History

 The school was the result of the merger of two former senior high schools, Holbrook Senior High and Ashley Senior High.
 The first class graduated in 1971.

-Its attendance range covers most of the central and eastern portions of the City of Gastonia, as well as the towns of Ranlo and Lowell, and the community of Springdale.
+Ashbrook's attendance range covers most of the central and eastern portions of the City of Gastonia, as well as the towns of Ranlo and Lowell, and the community of Springdale.

 Athletics

 Ashbrook High School's team name is the Green Wave.
 The school colors are kelly green and white.
 Sports offered at Ashbrook include: